wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 non-local control flow abstractions to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow abstractions.
-Instead, the goal of this proposal is to introduce a structured unified mechanism, which is sufficiently general to cover the present use-cases as well as being compatible with future use-cases, whilst admitting efficient implementations.
+Instead, the goal of this proposal is to introduce a structured unifying mechanism, which is sufficiently general to cover the present use-cases as well as being compatible with future use-cases, whilst admitting efficient implementations.
 The proposed mechanism is dubbed *typed continuations*, which essentially amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.

-A *continuation* is a programmatic object that represents the remainder of computation from a certain point in time.
+A *continuation* is a first-class programmatic object that represents the remainder of computation from a certain point in time.
 Typed continuations is based on a structured notion of delimited continuations.
 A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point in time up to (and possibly including) its control delimiter.
+The alternative to delimited continuations is undelimited continuations, which represents the remainder of the *entire* program.
+Between the two notions delimited continuations are favourable as they are more fine-grain in the sense that they provide a means for suspending local execution contexts rather than the entire global execution context.
+In particular, delimited continuations are more expressive, since a undelimited continuation can be viewed as delimited continuation whose control delimiter is placed at the start of the program.

+The crucial feature of our typed continuations that make them more structured than conventional delimited continuations is the addition of *control tags*.
+A control tag is a typed symbolic entity that suspends the current execution context and reifies it as a continuation object up to its control delimiter.
+The type of a control tag communicates the type of its payload as well as its expected return type, i.e. the type of data that must be supplied to its associated continuation upon resumption.

 ### Typed Continuation Primer